Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo: Introduction

-To overcome the issues, we extend the Bayesian trend filtering for time series data to Bayesian quantile trend filtering on general graph including spatial neighboring structures.
+To overcome the issues, we extend the Bayesian quantile smoothing for time series data to Bayesian quantile trend filtering on general graphs including spatial neighboring structures, and also allow for multiple spatial data in which the number of samples for each location may be different.
 To this end, we employ the asymmetric Laplace distribution as a working likelihood \citep{yu2001bayesian}, where the theoretical justification of using the likelihood is discussed in \cite{sriram2013posterior} and \cite{sriram2015sandwich}.
-The novelty of the proposed approach is to construction of the prior distribution on the graph difference.
+The novelty of the proposed approach is the construction of the prior distribution on the graph difference.
 In particular, we consider the horseshoe prior \citep{carvalho2010horseshoe} as locally adaptive shrinkage priors for the graph differences.
-We introduce a novel hierarchical formulation for the prior, known as ``shadow priors" that enhances efficiency of posterior computation.
+We introduce a novel hierarchical formulation for the prior, known as ``shadow priors" that enhances the efficiency of posterior computation.
 Specifically, combining the data augmentation strategy by \cite{kozumi2011gibbs}, we develop a simple Gibbs sampling algorithm to generate posterior samples.
-Moreover, as a fast computation algorithm, we also propose mean-field variational Bayes (MFVB) approximation of the posterior, which enables us to quickly compute the posterior summary (e.g. posterior means).
-Since the proposed method is based on a general graph structure, it is not only the generalization of \cite{faulkner2018locally} or \cite{brantley2020baseline}, but also enables the quantile smoothing for spatial data.
-We demonstrate the usefulness and wide applicability of proposed methods through extensive simulation studies and real data examples.
+We demonstrate the usefulness and wide applicability of proposed methods through extensive simulation studies and application to Tokyo crime data.
+We here present the advantage of the proposed trend filtering method compared with the existing Bayesian spatial methods: the simultaneous autoregressive (SAR) model and the Gaussian process (GP) model.
+In Figure~\ref{Oneshot-example-4methods}, we show two examples of true quantile trends (adopted in simulation studies in Section~\ref{sec:3}), and their estimated results obtained by the proposed method (BQTF-HS) as well as SAR and GP models.
+It is observed that BQTF-HS tends to provide better estimation results than both SAR and GP models, successfully taking account of local changes and the smoothness of the true trend.
+Note that similar advantages of trend filtering were confirmed in the context of smoothing mean parameters \citep{tibshirani2014adaptive,wang2015trend}.